UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification: Methods

 where $z^m_i$ are the corresponding embeddings of image and prompt from the BiomedParse encoder. $z^c_i$ then can be leveraged for the BiomedParse decoder to generate tumor region mask~\cite{biomedparse}

-Within this framework, cell radiomics provides granular information about tumor cells, enhancing the representation and understanding of tumor regions, thereby enabling the model to achieve better segmentation performance.
-Furthermore, the proposed multimodal framework enables the utilization of cell radiomics features to identify cell-level labels, thereby expanding the applicability of BiomedParse~\cite{biomedparse} and ClinSegAI~\cite{clinsegai}.
+Within this framework, enhanced imaged embeddings (from UAM) provide granular information about tumor cells, enhancing the representation and understanding of tumor regions, thereby enabling the model to achieve better segmentation performance.
+Furthermore, the proposed multimodal framework enables the utilization of different models' embeddings to identify cell-level labels, thereby expanding the applicability of BiomedParse~\cite{biomedparse} and ClinSegAI~\cite{clinsegai}.
 Consequently, this multimodal framework enhances the accuracy of fine-grained clinical diagnosis and supports more precise treatment planning.
 During the training stage, we utilize the original loss of BiomedParse~\cite{biomedparse} plus the classification loss to optimize the whole model.